-In this tutorial we will show you how to install Prometheus on CentOS 8.
-For those of you who didn’t know, Prometheus is an excellent open source monitoring system which allows us to collect metrics from our applications and stores them in a database, especially a time-series based DB.
+In this tutorial, we will show you how to install Prometheus on CentOS 8.
+For those of you who didn’t know, Prometheus is an excellent open-source monitoring system that allows us to collect metrics from our applications and store them in a database, especially a time-series-based DB.
 The biggest advantage of Prometheus is the query language it provides for data processing.

 Install Prometheus on CentOS 8